 In addition, the amount of compensation will vary based on each case.
 No lawyer can guarantee that you will receive any money at all for your case.
 However, there is one universal truth: you will not receive any compensation if you do not go through the process.

 You have the right to live your life free of environmental racism.
 When this right is infringed upon, you have the right to seek justice, either alone or with the help of an environmental justice lawyer.
 If the situation involves more than one party, such as all the tenants of a large apartment complex, it is possible to file a lawsuit with all of those impacted individuals.
-These cases can be even more effective at encouraging positive action.
+These cases can be even more effective at encouraging positive action and moving toward environmental equity.

 There are many communities across the country that have been affected by environmental racism.
 Fortunately, you can take action to protect your community.
 With legal guidance, it is possible to stop or reverse decisions that could continue to hurt your community long into the future.